 ECSS-E-ST-20_0020030

-Any active equipment, excluding heaters, dissipating more than 20 W in nominal or failure condition shall include a temperature monitoring available to the system.
+Any active equipment, excluding heaters, continuously dissipating more than 20 W in nominal or failure condition shall include a temperature monitoring function, which is implemented and provides continuous temperature monitoring.

 ECSS-E-ST-20_0020031

 In case of signal cross-strapping, no single failure of either interface circuit shall propagate to the other one.